joshrands/adhoc-routing-framework/README.md

 This code is currently stand alone classes, but I added test.cc to so we can test while we develop.

 1. Clone this repository
-2. Using a terminal, cd into the src directory and type 'make'
+2. Using a terminal, type 'make clean-all & make all'
-3. Code should compile and you can run ./test to run the tests
+3. Code should compile and you can run ./do-adhoc to start doing ad hoc!

 I use Visual Studio Code to develop.
-It has a nice built in terminal. <- Cool story bro
+It has a nice built in terminal. <- Cool story bro <<-- Thanks mayn

 ## Questions